leaf-node/phyzzie/README.md

 rendered in the browser in real time.
 Use of this library in the browser requires transpiling with browserify.

-Phyzzie does not yet support adding rotational force to objects.
-Objects may rotate through object interaction.

 Phyzzie uses javascript promises and callbacks to complement its asynchronous nature.